joe-plumb/mdw-azure-terraform/README.md

 1. Navigate to Project settings > Service connections.
 1. Create a new `Azure Resource Manager` service connection, using **Service Principal (Manual)**.
 Scope it to the subscription you will be using the for the deployment (insert `id` and `name` values from the [publish settings file](https://ms.portal.azure.com/#blade/Microsoft_Azure_ClassicResources/PublishingProfileBlade) you can access for your subscription)
 1. Input the service principal id and tenant from the terraform output from the `Deployment of shared infrastructure` step.
 You can view these again by running `terraform output` in the `./sharedinfra` directory if needed.
-Get the client secret from the Key Vault deployment - (instructions to get secret value from key vault here)[https://docs.microsoft.com/azure/key-vault/secrets/quick-create-portal#retrieve-a-secret-from-key-vault].
+Get the client secret from the Key Vault deployment - [instructions to get secret value from key vault here](https://docs.microsoft.com/azure/key-vault/secrets/quick-create-portal#retrieve-a-secret-from-key-vault).
 Take a note of the service connection name - you will need this in the next step to update the pipelines to make use of this service connection.

 #### Create Key Vault backed Variable Group